For the 2024-25 school year, there are 7 community colleges serving 10,049 students in Lincoln, Nebraska.

 What is community college diversity score in Lincoln, NE?

-Lincoln community colleges have a diversity score of 0.56, which is lower than the national average of 0.75 (view national diversity statistics).
+Community colleges in Lincoln have a diversity score of 0.56, which is lower than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Lincoln, NE?

-Community colleges in Lincoln, NE are approximately 94% minority students (majority Black and Asian).
+Community colleges in Lincoln, NE have approximately 94% minority enrollment, with the majority being Black and Asian.

 Recent Articles